 The National Security Agency (NSA) released its Kubernetes Hardening Guide in August 2021 (and updated it in March 2022) with recommendations for hardening Kubernetes clusters.
 The guide outlines a really strong defense-in-depth approach to ensure that when an attacker compromises your cluster, the blast radius will be as small as possible.
-The NSA Kubernetes hardening guide includes the following recommendations:
+This is essential for cybersecurity and infrastructure security in Kubernetes.

 Kubernetes, and many cloud native technologies, are not secure out-of-the-box.
 By default, everything you deploy to your cluster is able to communicate with everything else.
 Pods can run as root, and even if you disable privileged mode, there are still plenty of pod settings that an attacker inside your cluster can enable to get root access to the underlying node.

 Securing your microservices against attacks is getting harder and harder as architecture continues to grow increasingly complex.
+Do you have misconfigurations?
 Do you know if every pod in your Kubernetes cluster has hostPath disabled?
 How about the flow of network traffic through your cluster — are pods able to communicate with control plane components or neighboring namespaces?
 These little details are the difference between an attack’s blast radius being limited to a malicious container from a supply side attack to having your cluster compromised, or even having your cloud account compromised.
-This could happen if an attacker escaped the pod, used the node’s cloud credentials to gain access to your account, and found more ways to escalate privileges.
+This could happen if an attacker escaped the pod, used the node’s cloud credentials or authentication to gain access to your account, and found more ways to escalate privileges.

-Using open source software, such as Fairwinds’ Polaris, is a great first step towards checking your service configuration.
+The NSA guide suggests users do not run containers as root.
 With Polaris, you'll get a point-in-time snapshot of your Kubernetes security posture.
 Polaris also provides other best practice recommendations to help you discover Kubernetes misconfigurations and avoid problems.
 This includes checking to ensure that containers do not run as root.

 While Polaris improves Kubernetes deployments, the NSA Hardening Guide advocates for a more continuous approach to Kubernetes security.
 Fortunately, several of these recommendations can be implemented using Fairwinds Insights, which combines Polaris with other open source tools to provide a platform that simplifies Kubernetes complexity and reduces risk.